ceedee666/modern-abap-curriculum/docs/data_model.md

 ## Create CDS Views for the Database Tables

-The next step is to add some semantic information to the database tables.
+The next step is to add semantic information to the database tables.
 This is done using CDS views.

-To create a CDS view right click on the package `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
-In the dialog window select `Data Definition` and click `Next >`.
-The name of the CDS view is `Z_I_Rating`, the description `Rating view`.
+To create a CDS view, right-click on the package `Z_RATING_DB`, and select `New > Other ABAP Repository Object`.
+Choose _Data Definition_ in the dialog window and click `Next >`.
-Click `Next >` to select a transport request and `Next >` to select a template.
+Name the CDS view `Z_I_Rating` and provide the description `Rating view`.
+Click `Next >` to select a transport request and `Next >` to choose a template.

-The `_I_` in the name of the view is used to mark this view as a _Interface View_.
-The idea is to provide a stable interface to the underlying data model.
-More details on different views for the same database table are discussed later.
+The `_I_` in the view's name signifies that it is an _Interface View_, providing a stable interface to the underlying data model.
+Further discussion on different views for the same database table is available later in the text.

-The goal is to create business objects on the basis of these CDS views.
-Each business object needs a root node.
-In our case the business objects are simple an only consist of root nots.
-To create the correct CDS view for a root node select the template `Define Root View Entity` and click `Finish`.
+Each business object needs a root node, which will be created based on these CDS views.
+Since the business objects are simple and only consist of root nodes, select the template _Define Root View Entity_ and click `Finish`.

-Change the code generated by the template to the code below.
+Modify the code generated by the template to match the code below:

 ```abap